Ishani (TV series)

 Ishani is an Indian Hindi-language television drama series that aired from 3 July to 28 October 2025 on StarPlus and streams digitally on JioHotstar.
-A spin-off of Jhanak, It was produced by Leena Gangopadhyay under Magic Moments Motion Pictures, and stars Megha Chakraborty, Karam Rajpal and Richa Rathore.
-It was replaced by Maana Ke Hum Yaar Nahin in its timeslot.
+A spin-off of Jhanak, It was produced by Leena Gangopadhyay under Magic Moments Motion Pictures, and stars Megha Chakraborty in the titular role of Ishani, Karam Rajpal and Richa Rathore.

 Plot

+Once full of dreams, Ishani returns to college after marriage and motherhood; her journey is about second chances, hidden truths and whilst finding love and courage to live life on her terms again.The show presents the tale of a woman caught between what society expects of her and what her heart truly desires.

-Ishani is now married to a man, who already has children.
+Ishani is now married to a man, named Shashwat Sengupta, who already has children, named Pihu and Yash.
 But even in her new home, happiness remains elusive.
-Her in-laws and husband mistreat her for no clear reason at all, and she continues to live under the weight of judgment and isolation.
+Ishani's in-laws and her husband, Shashwat mistreat her for no clear reason at all, and she continues to live under the weight of judgment and isolation.
 Despite everything, Ishani finds support in an unexpected place, her step-daughter, Pihu.

-Encouraged by Pihu's belief in her, Ishani decides to reclaim her life.
-She takes a bold step and resumes her education, hoping to finally realize the dreams that, she had once buried.
-But life throws another twist her way, when she enrolls in a college and comes face to face, with her past, her ex-boyfriend, Anurag, who is now a professor at the same institution.
+Encouraged, by Pihu's belief in Ishani, she decides to reclaim her life.
+She takes a bold step and resumes her education, hoping to finally realize the dreams of becoming an IPS officer that, she had once buried.
+But life throws another twist her way, when she enrolls in a college and comes face to face, with her past, her ex-boyfriend, Anurag, who is now a college professor at the same institution that, Ishani has enrolled in.